Little Beans Playhouse

 The teachers of our 1-year-olds use aspects of the Creative Curriculum as well as Zoo Phonics in their classroom.
 It is never too early to learn the alphabet song, the Zoo Phonic song and to start sparking an interest in early literacy.
 Drawing from the core idea that toddler care should be based on building relationships, the Creative Curriculum targets many different learning aspects.
 Every child is different, and therefore it is important for teachers to recognize that every child learns differently, too.
 This curriculum supports us as we create responsive daily routines and meaningful learning experiences for the youngest learners.
 We combine factors of daily instructional tools, research based objectives, focus on routines and experiences, and find ways to fully support speech development.

-Our preschool teachers apply the Mother Goose Time curriculum.
+Our preschool teachers apply the Little Dreamers Dream Big curriculum.

 This curriculum includes award-winning materials organized by day and ready to go.
 It is a research-based Early Learning Curriculum and offers wonderful learning opportunities for the whole child, including the areas of social-emotional development, creative development, science, diversity, mathematics, language arts, as well as physical development.